TheFixerDevelopment/ServerSelectorUI/README.md

 ### NOTE
-## This plugin is now fully stabled again!
-Currently, we have no plans to add major updates into this plugin.
-If you find any issues regarding this branch, please open an issue.
+## This plugin for this branch is currently unfinished.
+We do plan on adding a lot of things to this plugin very soon.

 ## WARNING